Skip to content

 Most bites end up being because the unlucky victim inadvertently stepped, sat, or reached someplace a snake was.
 Sadly this sudden intrusion often causes the snake to defend itself.
 Even nonvenomous snakes will bite when they feel threatened.
 By following the information in this guide and being aware of your surroundings you can reduce your risks of getting bit.

 Another thing that might help you feel more comfortable, venomous snake bites are uncommon.
-According to the CDC about 8,000 people a year get bitten by a venomous snake.
+According to John Hopkins Medicine about 8,000 people a year get bitten by a venomous snake.
 On average 5 or 0.0625% of those bites are fatal.
 Of course the experience of getting bitten by a venomous snake is something we want to avoid if at all possible.
 So, let’s talk about how to do that.

 HOW TO Handle SNAKES on the Trail - Wandering Switchback